 Pool Envy appreciates fixing pools the correct way.
-Any hotel, condo, a public facility that wants us to do service will have to provide a copy of their pool site plan before we will enter into any engagement of service.
+Commercial pools meaning – hotel, condo, a public facility that wants us to do service will have to provide a copy of their pool site plan before we will enter into any engagement of service.
 This is so we may verify if your pool was modified by someone else prior to our visit.

 The reason why you should have a site plan complete is simple: It protects you, and the public, and it can save you energy.
 By law, you have to keep a copy on site.
 Where it helps though is once we know the design parameters of your swimming pool, we can formulate a custom solution for your pool.
 Increasing your drain line to 4″ from 1-1/2″ may yield enormous energy savings for pump use.
 We might find out that your old filter is too small for your existing pump, this could help with water quality issues.
 You may have drain covers that are too small for your pump, and this could save you the headache of a lawsuit down the road.

 There are things you can do that do not require a plan such as swapping like for like equipment.
 For example, if you have Brand-X filter TA12345 and swap it for a TA12345 you would not need a plan review.
 Since many public pool operators are not engineers, it is wise to have an engineer validate your pool design.
 For ownership exchanges, perhaps you don’t know what has changed but would like to validate your design to ensure compliance, we can update a plan submittal that reflects the facility as it is.
 This way, you can avoid a shutdown if you get reported, or if an inspector sends a referral.